 At the Law Offices of Denise Eaton May, we believe that one of the greatest benefits of mediation is the fact that it allows for increased flexibility.
 It can be adjusted to fit the unique needs of the parties involved.
 For this reason, it does not always follow a set timeline or adhere to a particular structure, which can make the question of how mediation works confusing.

 In many cases, however, the mediation process in California looks something like this:

 - The mediator explains the rules to which both parties are expected to adhere.

-- Each party is provided a chance to tell his or her side of the story.
+- Each party is provided a chance to tell their side of the story.

-- If mediation is not successful for some reason, the mediator will advise both parties of their options.
+- If mediation is unsuccessful, the mediator will advise both parties of their options.
 Unlike arbitration, mediation allows for the possibility of future litigation.

 Resolving a dispute through mediation may take one session or several, depending on the particular issues involved.
-The speed at which a dispute can be resolved also depends in part of the skill of the mediator.
-He or she must have the in-depth experience and the innate ability to read between the lines and assess the true problem.
+The speed at which a dispute can be resolved also depends in part on the skill of the mediator.
+They must have in-depth experience and the innate ability to read between the lines and assess the actual problem.

 With decades of legal experience, attorney Denise Eaton May is well-equipped to mediate disputes between employers and employees, business owners and vendors, landlords and tenants, trustees and beneficiaries, and other parties.To set up an initial consultation with her and discover if her approach is the right one for your situation, call our Hayward office at 510-244-3307 or contact our lawyer online.